tomeeeS/Androtecture/README.md

         val text1 = requireView().findViewById<TextView>(R.id.text1).apply {
             text = "foo"
         }
-        // or with kotlin ktx which allows us to use views from your layout easily and type-safely without findViewById:
+        // or with kotlin ktx (which allows us to use views from your layout easily and
+        // type-safely without findViewById) :
         // text1.text = "foo"
     }